Tingwall Airport: Airline and destinations

-Statistics

 Accidents and incidents

-In 1996, an air ambulance lost altitude while turning to final approach for Runway 2 in strong and gusting winds, crashing 1.5 km short of the runway.
+In 1996, an air ambulance lost altitude while turning to final approach for Runway 02 in strong and gusting winds, crashing 1.5 km short of the runway.
 The pilot was killed, and the doctor and nurse in the passenger cabin were injured.
 (Their patient had already been delivered to Inverness.)
 Lack of adequate ground lighting or other visual cues during the nighttime approach was a factor.